 The program also serves to supply American organizations with a pool of workers to meet employment needs not adequately addressed by American workers.

 The J-1 Exchange Visitor Program provides opportunities for about 300,000 foreign visitors from 200 countries and territories per year.
 Those visa holders served mostly in the hospitality industry and as camp counselors, positions where it is difficult to find enough U.S. workers.

-If approved, recipients of a J-1 visa can remain in the US for the duration of their program, plus may arrive 30 days prior and department 30 days after the program ends.
-Anytime before or after those guidelines is considered a violation of the visa terms.
+If approved, recipients of a J-1 visa can remain in the U.S. for the duration of their program, plus they may arrive 30 days prior and depart 30 days after the program ends.
+Any time before or after those guidelines is considered a violation of the visa terms.

 - Alien Physicians

 - Short-Term Scholars